Ministry of Internal Affairs (Chechnya): After the collapse of the Soviet Union

 The police force had many difficulties after the collapse of the Soviet Union, including the growth of sociopolitical tensions in the community, ethnic conflicts, and a worsening economic situation.
 The law enforcement agencies, as an important instrument of the state, were given the task of protecting the citizens from criminal law enforcement.
 In the early 1990s, the sociopolitical and criminal situation in the Chechen Republic became extremely difficult.
 Periods of law "outrage" were followed by periods of prolonged fighting and, at times, anarchy.

 1990s

-At the end of 1999, during the counter-terrorist operation in Chechnya, due to the fact that the question of the reconstruction of the Ministry of Interior, the leadership of the Russian Interior Ministry decided to establish an Office of Internal Affairs, Ministry of Internal Affairs for the Chechen Republic.
+At the end of 1999, during the Second Chechen War, due to the fact that the question of the reconstruction of the Ministry of Interior, the leadership of the Russian Interior Ministry decided to establish an Office of Internal Affairs, Ministry of Internal Affairs for the Chechen Republic.

 In order to restore the state bodies of executive power, personal security, human rights and freedoms in the Chechen Republic of the Order of the Russian Interior Ministry in December 1999 established the Office of Internal Affairs, Ministry of Internal Affairs for the Chechen Republic.
 After many years of anarchy, bodies of internal affairs of the republic once again began its formation.